Sign in

 We see that taking an inverse FFT of only the bins in a given channel computes the critically downsampled signal for that channel.
 Downsampling factors between 1 and Lk can be implemented by choosing a zero-padding factor for the band somewhere between 1 and Lk samples.

-Note that this filter bank has the perfect reconstruction (PR) property [266].
+Note that this filter bank has the perfect reconstruction (PR) property [287].
 That is, the original input signal can be exactly reconstructed (to within a delay and possible scale factor) from the channel signals.
-The PR property follows immediately from the exact invertibility of the FFT.
+The PR property follows immediately from the exact invertibility of the discrete Fourier transform.
 Specifically, we can recover the original signal frame by taking an FFT of each channel-signal frame and abutting the spectral bins so computed to form the original frame spectrum.
 Of course, the underlying STFT (uniform filter bank) must be PR as well, as it routinely is in practice.

-Next: Improving the Channel Filters
+Improving the Channel Filters